oroinc/OroAkeneoBundle/README.md

  Click the "Check job progress" link to see the synchronization status.

-**Note:** Every time you synchronize **new** product attributes from Akeneo, the "Update Schema" button appears on the top right of the Akeneo integration page and the Product Attributes page ("Products > Product Attributes").
-Refresh the integration update page and click the "Update Schema" button to apply the changes and enable the product attributes.
+**Note:** Every time you synchronize **new** product attributes from Akeneo, the `Update Schema` button appears on the top right of the Akeneo integration page and the Product Attributes page (`Products > Product Attributes`).
+Refresh the integration update page and click the `Update Schema` button to apply the changes and enable the product attributes.
 Otherwise, the attributes will be unavailable.
 Keep in mind that updating schema sets the Oro instance to the maintenance mode, so it is recommended to check if no critical processes are running before clicking the button.

+**Note:** Click `Update Cache` button at `System > Localization > Translations` get translation applied.
+This action required for older versions of OroCommerce.

 Once the schema update is complete, you can schedule another sync.
 To schedule full sync now, press the "Schedule Sync" button one more time.
 ## Limitations

 Because of the differences between Akeneo and OroCommerce, you should take into account a few limitations.

-* When you create new attributes on the Akeneo side, they won't be saved to the product information in OroCommerce until the schema has been updated manually by pressing the "Update Schema" button on the integration page.
+* When you create new attributes on the Akeneo side, they won't be saved to the product information in OroCommerce until the schema has been updated manually by pressing the `Update Schema` button on the integration page.
 * When you add a select or multi-select attribute in Akeneo, the options won't be synchronized until the schema has been updated.
 * Akeneo date field type can have a different value for every locale.
 The same behavior is not possible in OroCommerce.
 For this reason, it is imported as a localized fallback value.
 * Akeneo multi-select fields can have different values per locale.
 In OroCommerce, all the values from the various locales are combined.